MrGrimod/emotion-recognition/README.md

 # Emotion Recognition

-The goal is to get an idea of the improvement done by datasets in which the image data is additionally labeled with markers on eyes, mouth, etc., marked with dlib.
+The goal is to train a neural network with mixed input data(facial features & the img) to classify expressed emotions.
+The facial features are represented by single point array which mark the mout, face, .... positions which are responsible respectively the best indicator for emotions.

 Raw: